pedroamador/piscosour/docs/developers/guides/01-contexts.md

 The `contexts` define ***where*** and ***when*** can be executed.

-Contexts are implements with three files in the recipe:
+Contexts are implemented with three files in the recipe:

 ```
 -rwxr-xr-x    1 pisco  staff   contexts/context-name/config.json